 Edward Espinosa, DO, MPH – Medical Director, Buckhead Medicine

-As the country begins to emerge from the total shutdown imposed to control the exponential spread of the COVID-19 virus, widespread testing becomes key to controlling the community spread of the virus.
+As the country begins to emerge from the total shutdown imposed to control the exponential spread of the COVID 19 virus, widespread testing becomes key to controlling the community spread of the Coronavirus.
 In the past 8 weeks there has been widespread coverage in the media on the variety of COVID-19(Coronavirus) tests being introduced into the market and their accuracy and reliability.
 As highlighted in a previous blog, with the prevalence of coronavirus infection running at about 5% in the general population, test manufacturers and regulators alike will have to guard against a high rate of false positives from these tests.

 To determine contraction risk, the antibody tests for short and long term immunity to Coronavirus become important.
 If an individual test is positive for short term antibodies (IgM) it implies that they are in a convalescence phase, recovering from an active infection from the virus.
 Testing positive for long term antibodies (IgG) indicates that the individual has had an infection in the distant past.
 This confers a degree of immunity for re-infection.
 The higher number of tested individuals within a group that have antibodies present, the increased likelihood of conferring immunity against re-infections or minimizing the degree of re-infection.
 Considering the utility of such tests in providing guidance with regards to contraction risk these tests become important for employers to assess and evaluate returning to work front-line workers.